Unfamiliar with Philippine law

 | Notarial block | Missing or generic | Jurat, IBP, PTR, Roll No. fields |

-| AI usage | Every chat turn consumes AI | Only Polish with AI consumes AI credits |
+| AI usage | Every chat turn consumes AI | Only Polish with AI consumes credits |

 | Export | Copy-paste into Word | Print-ready preview and Word export |